datawithgladys/skin_lesion_diagnosis_classification/README.md

 2. Classifying dermoscopic images based on their appropriate diagnosis (malignant, benign, or pre-cancerous)

 To train our model, our data was collected from 6 data sources; subsets of images from 3 main data sources (ISIC 2018, 2019 and 2020 datasets) collected and combined to form our initial dermoscopy image dataset, before adding images from 3 external data sources (DermNetNZ, Dermscopedia and 7-Point Criteria Evaluation datasets) to tackle the problem of imbalanced classes and increase the number of images for the minority classes.
 In total, our final image dataset contains 10276 images from these 6 data sources.

-Models from both classification tasks will be mainly evaluated based on two main metrics, first on their accuracy rate, followed by their recall rate since we are looking to minimise false negatives.
+Resizing, central cropping, padding, and colour normalisation (gray-world algorithm) were techniques used during image preprocessing to standardise the images in terms of their colours and sizes.
+Morphological filtering and inpainting methods were also utilised to remove black hairs and markings present in numerous images.

+For modelling and evaluation, our CNN models from both classification tasks will be mainly evaluated based on two main metrics, first on their accuracy rate, followed by their recall rate since we are looking to minimise false negatives.
 With a moderately high accuracy of 70.53% for our skin lesion classification task and 76.36% for our diagnosis classification task, the overall performance of our CNN models for both classification tasks are moderately successful.
 In terms of their recall rates, both models have surpassed their baseline score for their respective tasks, with weighted averaged recall rates all exceeding 70% (70.53% for skin lesion; 76.36% for diagnosis) and macro-averaged recall rates all surpassing 60% (60.68% for skin lesion; 64.43% for diagnosis).
 With both accuracy and recall rates being lower for most of the minority classes, adding more image data for the minority classes should be of utmost priority when training the model in the future.

 ### Contents:
 - 1 Exploratory Data Analysis